-With classical guitar, you are not bound to play classical music only.
+With classical, you are not bound to play classical music only.
 Country and folk music

 has a tradition to play in nylon string guitar for many years.
 Even you can play jazz and rock music too.

-Many people suggest getting an acoustic guitar as your first guitar.
-The acoustic guitar is similar to the classical guitar, except instead of nylon strings, it uses steel strings.
+Many people suggest getting an acoustic as your first guitar.
+The acoustic is similar to the classical guitar, except instead of nylon strings, it uses steel strings.